projectsveltos/sveltos/docs/features/configuration_drift.md

 - Request memory: 256Mi
 - Image: projectsveltos/drift-detection-manager:dev

-## Customize sveltos-agent Configuration
+## Pulling Sveltos Agent Images from a Private Registry

+Same is valid for `sveltos-agent`. classifier pod now accepts an argument named `sveltos-agent-config`.
+It points to a ConfigMap in the projectsveltos namespace.
- You might need to customize the deployment of the `sveltos-agent`.
-This can be achieved by creating a ConfigMap named `sveltos-agent-config` within the `projectsveltos` namespace.
-The ConfigMap holds patches that will be applied to the `sveltos-agent` deployment.
+The ConfigMap holds patches that will be applied to the sveltos-agent before its deployment in the managed cluster.

 This is particularly useful for scenarios like: